MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-form-global-settings.md

 You can select the configuration to edit default values for its respective form type.

-There are 4 tabs representing various areas of form configuration:
+There are four tabs representing various areas of form configuration:

 1. **[General](real-time-marketing-form-global-settings.md#general)** - set details of configuration and configure common settings of the form.
 1. **[Audience](real-time-marketing-form-global-settings.md#audience)** - select what target audience (which entity record) will be created or updated by the form submission.